transcend-io/terragrunt-atlantis-config/README.md

 To test any changes you've made, run `make gotestsum` (or `make test` for standard golang testing).

-Once all your changes are passing and your PR is reviewed, a merge into `master` will trigger a Github Actions job to build the new binary, test it, and deploy it's artifacts to Github Releases along with checksums.
+When your PR is merged and a tag is created, a Github Actions job to build the new binary, test it, and deploy it's artifacts to Github Releases along with checksums.

 You can then open a PR on our homebrew tap similar to https://github.com/transcend-io/homebrew-tap/pull/4, and as soon as that merges your code will be released.
 Homebrew is not updated for every release, as Github is the primary artifact store.